-In order to start a reaction, molecule requires energy.
-This can be understood by a simple example – molecules need some kinetic energy or velocity to collide with other molecules to start a reaction.
-No reaction will take place, if collision don’t happen, or molecules don’t have enough kinetic energy.
+Activation energy is the least possible energy required to start a chemical reaction.
+The molecules need some kinetic energy or velocity to collide with other molecules to start a reaction.
+No reaction will take place if the collision doesn’t happen, or molecules don’t have enough kinetic energy.
 The energy needs to initiate the reaction is known as Activation energy.

 Activation Energy Formula